Choanal atresia: Airway management

 As bilateral choanal atresia is an emergency, the airway is secured.
 A small tube may be placed to the laryngopharynx.
 Tracheal intubation can also be used.
 If surgery cannot be performed soon after birth, tracheostomy may have better outcomes.

 Surgery

 Surgery may be used to reopen the airway, particularly with bilateral choanal atresia.
-This may be approaches through the nasal cavity or through the palate (accessed through the mouth).
+This may be performed through the nasal cavity or through the palate (accessed through the mouth).
 A stent may be inserted to keep the newly formed airway patent.
 Repeated dilatation may be performed.
 CT guidance may be used.

 Epidemiology

 Choanal atresia is fairly rare.
 It may have a frequency between 1 in 7,000 births and 1 in 5,000 births.

 History

 Choanal atresia was first described by Roederer in 1755.

-Society and culture

-In the movie City of Angels, Dr. Maggie Rice (played by Meg Ryan) correctly diagnoses the cause of a newborn baby's failure to thrive as due to choanal atresia.